Senior Consultant, Department of Infectious Diseases NCID/TTSH

 English, Mandarin, Hokkien

 Associate Professor Lee Cheng Chuan is a senior consultant in infectious diseases.
-He received his basic medical degree and Master of Internal Medicine from the National University of Singapore.
-He is a member and fellow of the Royal College of Physicians in Edinburgh, United Kingdom and the Academy of Medicine, Singapore.
-Dr Lee received his specialist training in Singapore and the USA at the Northwestern Memorial Hospital (NMH) of Northwestern University, Chicago, and the Comprehensive AIDS Centre at NMH.
+He received his Basic medical degree and Master of Internal Medicine from the National University of Singapore in 1989.
+He is a member and fellow of the Royal College of Physicians in Edinburgh (1994, 2003), United Kingdom and the Academy of Medicine, Singapore (2000).
+Dr Lee received his specialist training in Singapore and the USA at the Northwestern Memorial Hospital (NMH) of Northwestern University, Chicago, and the Comprehensive AIDS Centre at NMH in 1997.

 Apart from clinical practice, Dr Lee has a keen interest in teaching.
 He is an Associate Professor at Yong Loo Lin School of Medicine, NUS and Lee Kong Chian School of Medicine, NTU.
-He was given the TTSH Best Teacher Award 2018-2019 and NHG Teaching award for senior doctors in 2019.
+He has received multiple awards in Education including NUS special recognition awards, NHG senior doctor teaching awards, TTSH Best Teacher Award and TTSH Top 10 Teachers award.

 He was President of the Society for Infectious Disease, Singapore from 2008 to 2011.
 Together with the volunteers, he is an advocate for patients with HIV/AIDS and was the Vice President for Action for AIDS (S) 2011-2013.
 He was given the Red Ribbon award by AFA in 2016.
 In 2013, Dr Lee was given the National Healthcare Humanity Award.